Cooks Hill

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of ATO data released on June 30, 2023, Cooks Hill had a median taxpayer income of $53,402 and an average income of $83,256.
-These figures are among the highest in Australia, compared to $52,390 and $65,215 respectively for Rest of NSW.
-By September 2025, estimated median and average incomes would be approximately $58,133 and $90,632 based on an 8.86% Wage Price Index growth since June 2023.
-Census data shows individual earnings at the 81st percentile nationally, with a weekly income of $1,025.
-Income brackets indicate that 31.8% of locals (1,303 people) predominantly fall within the $1,500 - 2,999 category.
-High housing costs consume 18.7% of income, but strong earnings place disposable income at the 55th percentile nationally.
-The area's SEIFA income ranking places it in the 8th decile.
+AreaSearch reports median taxpayer income in Cooks Hill suburb was $53,402 in financial year 2023.
+Average income stood at $83,256.
+These figures are among the highest in Australia, compared to $52,390 and $65,215 across Rest of NSW respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income as of September 2025 is approximately $58,133, with average income at around $90,632.
+Census data shows individual earnings in Cooks Hill are at the 81st percentile nationally ($1,025 weekly).
+Income brackets indicate that 31.8% of locals (1,335 people) fall into the $1,500 - 2,999 category.
+High housing costs consume 18.7% of income, but strong earnings place disposable income at the 55th percentile.
+Cooks Hill's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income